especialista-seta/backend-coding-test/README.md

 Although it wasn't part of the requirements, I decided to write some tests for the application, using JUnit and Mockito to write the tests.
 I also used the H2 database to run the tests, so that I don't need to have a MySQL database running to run the tests.

+For end-to-end tests, I would use [Robot Framework](https://robotframework.org/), which is a very complete tool for testing APIs and is very easy to use.
+It is also very easy to maintain and has a very complete documentation.